Esnyr: Career

 Esnyr is a popular social media personality in TikTok, known for his videos depicting classic school experiences in the Philippines.
 He also made parodies of iconic scenes from Star Cinema movies and shows in an online show, "Star Cine-Mashup Presents: Esnyr".

 In 2021, he was nominated for and won Trending TikToker of the Year at the PUSH Awards.
 He was also successful at the 3rd Village Pipol Choice Awards where he was nominated for and won the Breakthrough Social Media Star of the Year.

 Esnyr made his acting debut in the 2021 film Love is Color Blind, top-billed by Donny Pangilinan and Belle Mariano.

 He then starred as a Benison student in the television teen romantic comedy He's Into Her in 2022.

 At the 2022 TikTok Awards, Esnyr was nominated for and won the Creator of the Year award and the Popular Creator of the Year award.

 In 2023, Esnyr starred as Ashley in Third World Romance and as Adelle in Shake, Rattle & Roll Extreme.

 At the 4th Village Pipol Choice Awards, Esnyr was nominated for Male TikTok Face of the Year but didn't win.
 He was also nominated as Gen-Z Approved TikTok Star at the Nylon Manila: Big, Bold, Brave Awards but did not win.
 However, he was nominated for and won the Most Outstanding Content Creator award at the Golden Laurel Awards.

 The following year, he portrayed Ehrmengard in the film Balota.

 In 2025, Esnyr became a housemate in the Pinoy Big Brother: Celebrity Collab Edition.
 He and his Kapuso duo Charlie Fleming emerge as the 3rd big placer duo of the first ever collab edition of the show.

 Esnyr is also appeared in the film The Last Goodbye as Fiona.

+At the 7th Village Pipol Choice Awards, Esnyr was nominated for Supporting Movie Actor of the Year, in Call Me Mother, as He played the role of Vince de Guzman.
+And was nominated for YouTuber of the Year.